TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Taylor Induced Covariance (TIC)

-The Taylor expansion introduces the notion of curvature in modeling the covariance, and quantifies the rate at which a function can change within a small neighborhood around $\vx$.
-The multivariate Taylor expansion in a matrix notation is given by
+The second order Taylor polynomial introduces the notion of gradient and curvature in modeling the covariance, and quantifies the rate at which a function can change within a small neighborhood around $\vx$.
+We have